 Women who present with PMS/PMDD symptoms or cyclical disorders are rarely tested for nutrient deficiencies from an inappropriate diet, lifestyle or malabsorption problem.

 Many medical conditions also exacerbate PMS/PMDD as well as interfere with reproductive health.
-Some women go years living with food sensitivities or gluten intolerance misdiagnosed as IBS, colitis, or fibromyalgia.
+Some women go years living with undiagnosed autoimmune disease, food sensitivities or gluten intolerance misdiagnosed as IBS, or colitis.
 Gluten sensitivity (1 in 5) and celiac disease (1 in 133) are more common than once thought and may manifest into severe PMS/PMDD as well as affect fertility health.

 It is always a good idea to check with your primary physician for any underlying medical conditions prior to the start of any self-help program.
 The Cycle Diet dietitian can help you advocate for the best possible health care outcome.

 The Cycle Diet is based on the two phases of the female reproductive cycle.
 You will learn the specifics of the how, why and when to make simple dietary changes for improved reproductive health and PMS symptom relief.

 - Foods to include all of the time